 Celebrate the Gardens!

-This multi-year commitment is an ambitious project to reactivate Highfield’s existing historic cisterns, create an outdoor children’s interactive experience, improve the grounds to be more universally accessible, plant a pollinator garden and continue strategic planning for outdoor sculptures.
+This multi-year commitment is an ambitious project to develop sustainable water management, create an outdoor family interactive experience, improve the grounds to be more universally accessible, expand our gardens and continue strategic planning for outdoor sculptures.
 Come join the effort!

 We are committed to making the property and grounds more accessible for all visitors.
 Clearing trails and removing roots, adding gathering and resting spaces, widening paths—these are a few of the ways we are making our property easier to explore.

-Along the Beech Tree Path, we envision a series of musical instruments such as chimes, drums, and a xylophone.
+Along the Beech Tree Path, we installed a series of musical instruments including nine feet tall chimes, a set of five drums, and a xylophone.
 This kind of open-ended play is a proven educational tool.
-By introducing play and sound to our outdoor areas, the musical path will be a way for visitors to engage with nature and have fun while learning.
+By introducing play and sound to our outdoor areas, visitors can engage with nature and have fun while learning.

 Art does not have to be on a gallery wall or up on a pedestal.
 At its best, art is an experience for all the senses: touch, sight, sound, and more.
 This project would allow us to install art that visitors can interact with in new and surprising ways.
 A sculpture garden supports our commitment to bring high-quality art to our local community.